-Figure 5. (a,b) CHEESY pulse sequence and schematic data processing.
+Figure 4. (a,b) CHEESY pulse sequence and schematic data processing.
 Inversion (z'-) profiles were obtained by subtracting a chirp echo background spectrum without the first pulse from the normalized hole profiles and vertically shifting the results by one.
-(Wili and Jeschke, 2018) (c) Experimental (red) and simulated (black) inversion profiles for a low power MW pulse ( $\nu_1 = 0.77$ MHz).
-For better visibility, the latter are vertically shifted by -0.1.
-Simulations were performed using the simulation routine depicted in (e) with a variation of $t_p$ and $\Omega_S$ (see Sect.
+(Wili and Jeschke, 2018) (c) Experimental (red) and simulated (black) inversion profiles for a low power MW pulse ($\nu_1 = 0.77$ MHz).
+Simulations were performed using the simulation routine depicted in (e) with a variation of t_p and Ω_S (see Sect.
 3.8).
 Results from an analogous simulation omitting the tilted frame transformation are shown in light blue. (d) Rabi nutation obtained from CHEESY inversion profiles at $\nu - \nu{off} = 0$ (red) and from tilted frame simulation (black).
 For experimental parameters, see Sect.
 B4.